Kildoagh: History

 The 1652 Commonwealth Survey lists the proprietor as Mr Henry Pigott, who also appears as owner of other townlands in the same survey.

 In the Hearth Money Rolls compiled on 29 September 1663 there was one person paying the Hearth Tax in- Kildough- Richard Pratt.

 A grant dated 30 January 1668 from King Charles II of England to Richard Pyett included, inter alia, lands of Killduffe containing 2 cartrons of 221 acres.

 A deed dated 24 December 1720 between Morley Saunders and John Enery includes the lands of Killdough.

 A deed dated 13 Nov 1738 includes: the Topps of Killdough.

 A lease dated 10 December 1774 from William Crookshank to John Enery of Bawnboy includes the lands of Killdough, as does a further deed by John Enery dated 13 December 1774.

 The 1790 Cavan Carvaghs list spells the name as Kildoagh.

 When the Roman Catholic church in Port, Templeport was seized by the English Crown in 1590 as part of the Reformation in Ireland, the Catholics first held Mass during the Penal Laws (Ireland) at a Mass rock in Drumlougher townland and later, when the enforcement of the laws were relaxed, a Barn Church of the Holy Trinity was erected in 1796 in Kildoagh and closed on 19 August 1979 when a new church was opened in the neighbouring townland of Kilsob to the north.

 A lease dated 17 September 1816 John Enery of Bawnboy includes Kildough.

 The Tithe Applotment Books for 1827 list eighteen tithepayers in the townland.

 The Kildoagh Valuation Office Field books are available for November 1839.

-Griffith's Valuation of 1857 lists twenty seven landholders in the townland.
+Griffith's Valuation of 1857 lists twenty seven tenant landholders in the townland with landlord Rev. Richard Connolly.